harishnarain/progressive-budget/README.md

 ## Usage

 1. Run `npm start` to start the application
-2. Enter a name for the trasaction and the transaction amount.
+2. Enter a name for the transaction and the transaction amount.
-3. Click +Add Funds or -Subtract Funds depending on the nature of the transaction
+3. Click "+Add Funds" or "-Subtract Funds" depending on the nature of the transaction

 A demo of the application is available at: https://vast-plateau-45872.herokuapp.com/